 º º º

-So he liked cleaning eating utensils before use, preserved his righteously dignified demeanor and presentation at his own risk and willingly followed a common civil servant on a ridiculously uneducated tour of Kurashiki, exchanged smart banters uncommonly void of, well, logic, and even then still no word of complaint.
-Even after a rare trade of his jeweled clothes for rough slacks and a farmer's sweat-imprinted shirt, there was no complaint.
-True, his dignity was no longer intact but he proceeded as if the world moved at his pace, and his wearing a mustache and goggles were normal.
-If he ever looked back on this day, he may flinch, recount a lesson learned on never letting someone else dress him in such disaster.
+So he liked cleaning eating utensils before using them and preserved his righteously dignified demeanor and presentation at his own risk and willingly followed a common civil servant on a ridiculously uneducated tour of Kurashiki, even exchanged smart banters uncommonly void of, well, logic and still no word of complaint.
+Not even after a rare trade of his jeweled clothes for rough slacks and a farmer's sweat-imprinted shirt there was no complaint.
+True, his dignity was no longer intact but he proceeded as if the world moved at his pace and his wearing a mustache and goggles were normal.
+If he ever looked back on this day he may flinch and recount a lesson learned on never letting someone else dress him in such disaster.
 All in all, there was no echo of complaint from the prince.

 "You have to blend in."
 She covered his dark hair in a hat.
 "You're used to wearing beggar's clothes, this shouldn't be hard."

 He often disguised at his own convenience and admired being mobile in the concentrated market like a normal citizen.
 The attire wasn't obtrusive for the most part and that's what mattered.
 The opportunity was prime and he decided he wouldn't regret it.

 Yuki guided him out of the store and directly in the puddles of marketers.
 She was ever visible to the townsmen and women, barefaced and nonconforming as her abysmal reputation.
 She stretched standards.
 Her actions let gossipers huddle around markets flapping gums for days and though it was at her expense, she was trained to be indifferent of rumors and glares.
 A feature unfound in women of any region.